-Business and Operations provides several key services across the entire university ranging from fiscal, procurement, contracting, accounting, billing, campus safety, human resources, auxiliary services to custodial and landscape services.
-All these areas experienced reductions.
+Business and Operations provides several key services across the entire university community ranging from fiscal, procurement, contracting, accounting, billing, campus safety to custodial.
+All of these areas experienced reductions.
 Some of the savings came from the elimination of positions, the freeze in hiring in facilities based on the presumption that the housing maintenance outsourcing will move forward.
-Two positions supported by Business & Operations had positions reclassified at reduced salary.
+Two positions supported by Business & Operations had positions reclassified at a smaller salary.
 Overall reductions in the division include reductions in these categories: OS&E, travel, student assistant and casual labor.
 Additional specific reductions and impacts are discussed below.

 Public Safety - The Department of Public Safety is responsible for providing Police, criminal investigations, safety, and security services for Clayton State University.
-The state portion that funds the police department pays for 16 police officers and 1 administrative assistant as well as provides for the operational budget that supports the 24/7/365 daily mission of the department.
+The state portion that funds the police departments pays for 16 police officers and 1 administrative assistant as well as provides for the operational budget that supports the 24/7/365 daily mission of the department.
 Clayton State University police already operates at a lower staffing than sister intuitions of the same size.
-The department reduced police personnel by one position.
 Reducing staff any further will greatly impact an already short-staffed department.
 Additionally, this has already caused increased overtime to cover basic daily operational functions.
 This has also greatly impacted our ability to investigate crimes.
 The Auxiliary side of the department has been impacted as well with the loss of 2 dispatch and 2 security officer positions.
 This loss has impacted the campus due to reduced visibility in and around buildings, staffing the guard station at the front of the campus, and housing.
 Further reductions in this area would eliminate the security department all together and would cause the department to have to seek dispatcher services elsewhere.
-To this point, after multiple attempts with the County 911 center, getting a reasonable quote from the county to provide overnight dispatch services for the campus have been unsuccessful.
-This has been extremely challenging in maintaining adequate staffing with vacancies, required training, sick time, vacations, and having to quarantine staff at times with reduced personnel.
+To this point, after multiple attempts with the County 911 center, getting a quote from the county to dispatch have been unsuccessful.